fmsh-seclab/Fight-Fire-with-Fire-Attack/Proof_of_Concept/README.md

 ### RSA and AES Key Information

-We use the following keys to generate the RCM message for the Proof-of-Concept (PoC) process.
+We use the following keys to generate the RCM message for the PoC process.
 The generated files are stored in the `rcm_message` directory.

 - **sbkfile**:
   ```